synnaxlabs/synnax/client/ts/api/client.api.md

     }
 }

+// Warning: (ae-missing-release-tag) "DeviceKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type DeviceKey = z.infer<typeof deviceKeyZ>;

+// Warning: (ae-missing-release-tag) "deviceKeyZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const deviceKeyZ: z.ZodString;

+// Warning: (ae-missing-release-tag) "DeviceOntologyType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const DeviceOntologyType: ontology.ResourceType;

+// Warning: (ae-missing-release-tag) "DeviceOntologyType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const DeviceOntologyType_2: ontology.ResourceType;

+// Warning: (ae-missing-release-tag) "deviceZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const deviceZ: z.ZodObject<{
     key: z.ZodString;